FCanberk/coflight-prep/README.md

 * Daily ticket price
 * Weekly ticket price
 * Monthly ticket price
-* Annualy ticket price graphics will be demonstrated
+* Annual ticket price graphics will be reported.

 ### Bonus Objectives

-* Ticket price of same destination for different departure times will graphically shown for whole year for each company.
-To see which season of year has the cheapest/the most expensive tickets.
+* Ticket price of same destination on different departure dates will graphically shown for a year for each company to see which season of year has the cheapest/the most expensive tickets.

-* Ticket price of same destination and same flight will graphically shown for whole year for each company.
-To see when is the cheapest/the most expensive ticket for a particular flight.
+* Ticket price of same flight will graphically shown for a year for each company.
+To see when is the cheapest and the most expensive ticket for a particular flight.

 Please refer to '[for-developers](for-developers.md)' to see the technologies used.